Freelance Developers Manual

 - Depending on your setup, you could save on taxes.

-- Gives your business more credibility.
+- It gives your business more credibility.

 - To work with major clients: they usually prefer to work with those who are registered corporations and LLCs.